learn-co-curriculum/react-hooks-react-app-example/README.md

 > version of React a project is using by looking at `dependencies` section of the
 > `package.json` file.

-The imports for `ExampleComponent` and `TestComponent` are slightly different.
-In this case, `App.js` is importing files in the same directory, like `./ExampleComponent`, which allows it to use `<ExampleComponent />` in the return statement.
+The import for `ExampleComponent` is slightly different.
+Rather than importing code from a node package, here we are importing something from within our app's file tree.
+By importing `./ExampleComponent`, we make `<ExampleComponent />` available for use in the `App` component's return statement.

 OK, then what is happening with `export`?
 By including the `export` line, we are allowing _other_ files to _import_ things from the `App.js` file.
 There are